bobabots253/bobadocs/docs/electronics/arduino.md

 *Anything listed under here is general coding structure that are found in many different coding languages, including Java, C, C++, and Python*

 ### For-loop structure
-* Repeats a set amount of code a certain number of times
+The for-loop structure repeats a set amount of code a certain number of times.
-    * General syntax
+#### General syntax
         ```cpp
         for (initialization; condition; increment) {
         // statement(s);
         }
         ```
-    * Useful for when you want to have a large amount of repetition in code
+This structure is useful for when you want to have a large amount of repetition in code.
         ```cpp
         for (int number = 100; number > 100; number -= 1) {
             Serial.println("hi");
         }
         ```
-    * Initialization can be any variable or number
-    * i.e. the variable `number` can be any other name, like `i` or `counter` or `abc`
-    * Condition is a statement condition, think back to if statement conditions
-    * Increments are the code that runs if the condition is true
+Initialization can be any variable or number.
+For instance, the variable `number` can be any other name, like `i` or `counter` or `abc`.
+Condition is a statement condition, think back to if statement conditions.
+Increments are the code that runs if the condition is true.

 ### If statement structure (conditional statements)
-* General Syntax
+#### General Syntax
     ```cpp
     if (condition) {
         //statement(s)
     }
     ```
-* The condition is something that can either be `true` or `false`
-    * Called a boolean expression (boolean = 2 outcomes)
+The condition is something that can either be `true` or `false`, called a boolean expression (boolean = 2 outcomes).
-    * i.e.
+#### Example
         * `x > 120`
         * `x <= y`
         * `(x + 2) / 4 == 12`

-* Conditional operators are used to compare the condition to see if it is `true` or `false`
+Conditional operators are used to compare the condition to see if it is `true` or `false`.
     ```cpp
     x == y (x is equal to y)
     x != y (x is not equal to y)